-The NHDOT aims to continue and expand our RSA program by encouraging communities, via the RPCs and MPOs, to apply for RSAs.
-The RSA candidates are screened according to crash performance, and the program has delivered worthwhile projects.
-The NHDOT also continues to deliver systemic projects with a recent emphasis on installing rumble strips, improving deficient guardrail elements, installing MUTCD-
+The NHDOT aims to continue to expand our RSA program by encouraging communities, via the RPCs and MPOs, to apply for RSAs.
+The RSA candidates are screened according to crash history, and the program has delivered worthwhile projects.
+The NHDOT also continues to deliver systemic projects with a recent emphasis on installing rumble strips, improving deficient guardrail elements, installing MUTCD-compliant curve warning signs, and enhancing signalized intersections with retroreflective backplates.

-2018 New Hampshire Highway Safety Improvement Program compliant curve signs, and enhancing signalized intersections with retroreflective backplates.
-A planned initiative will continue system signal improvements by implementing flashing yellow arrows.
+A planned initiative will continue system signal improvements by installing flashing yellow arrows to control permissive left turns currently operating under a green ball signal indication.
 Both the flashing yellow arrows and retroreflective backplates initiatives are planned to be expanded to municipal roadways as well.

-Are there any significant programmatic changes that have occurred since the last reporting period?
+2019 New Hampshire Highway Safety Improvement Program Describe significant program changes that have occurred since the last reporting period.